apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 - checksum (4 bytes): a CRC2 checksum of the content of the binary references file.

-Immediately after the graph header, the graph adjacency list is stored.
+Immediately after the graph header, the index data is stored.
 The storage scheme used is the following:

 - generation of all the following segments.